Skip to main content

 Timing

 The baby blues usually appear two or three days after giving birth and last for up to two weeks, according to a guide published by the Mayo Clinic.
 During the first twenty-four hours after birth, your estrogen and progesterone levels, which are extremely elevated during pregnancy, rapidly return to normal.
 This commonly triggers mood swings.
-Postpartum or peripartum depression, however, can begin prior to delivery or any time in the first year following childbirth.
+Postpartum or peripartum depression can begin before delivery or any time in the first year following childbirth.
 If your emotional issues are still present two weeks after birth, it’s a good indication that you should check in with a healthcare provider.

 Intensity